Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * add db fixtures at init ! almost 40 books and some reviews (at least 3 for 5 1st books)
 * customize easyAdminBundle to add author/editor from Book and display those related infos on Book admin page (same for other author/editor entities and serie/reviews)
 * create api-admin with react following this doc https://api-platform.com/docs/admin/getting-started
+* inject api uri into react admin application instead of using hard coded uri in js